commercialhaskell/stackage/README.md

 [![Build Status](https://travis-ci.org/fpco/stackage.svg?branch=master)](https://travis-ci.org/fpco/stackage)

-"Stable Hackage," tools for creating a vetted set of packages from Hackage.
+"Stable Hackage": creating a vetted set of packages from Hackage.

-__NOTE__ This repository is for package authors to get their code into Stackage.
+__NOTE__ This repository is for package authors to get their packages into Stackage.
 If you simply want to use Stackage as an end user, please follow the instructions on [http://www.stackage.org/](http://www.stackage.org).